 Consultant (Helplines Specialist)

 Sarah Hill has worked within the voluntary and education sectors for 15 years in a wide variety of organisations ranging from household name helplines to the RHS Chelsea Flower Show and joined Professional Help as a consultant in 2016.
-She originally trained as a secondary school music teacher before moving into adult education and organisational development, and now focusses on developing and delivering training and consultancy within the voluntary and public sectors.
-She has particular expertise in improving the quality of helpline services and helping managers to support their teams.
+She originally trained as a secondary school music teacher before moving into adult education and organisational development, and now focusses on developing and delivering training and consultancy within the voluntary and public sectors and has particular expertise in improving the quality of helpline services and helping managers to support their teams.
 Sarah offers specialist training and consultancy services in the following subjects:

 - Helpline skills

 - Responding to challenging and emotional service users

 - Supporting service users via email, text and webchat

 - Supporting suicidal service users

 - Setting up and developing services